ironbat24/flutter_maps_geolocator/README.md

 # assignment

 A simple flutter project that uses Google maps API that shows the coordinates of your current location on the map.

-Uses google_maps_flutter and location 4.3.0 packages.
+Tap on the location marker to display your current coordinates Uses google_maps_flutter and location 4.3.0 packages.

 ## Getting Started